1969 Dodge Hemi Charger 500

 This Galen Govier certified, original “J code”, Charger 500 was manufactured on 9/7/68 and is the 21st of the initial 81 Charger 500’s built.
 It is 1 of approximately 117 to be Hemi equipped.
 Production ran from Augusta 21, 1968 to December 19, 1968, with no units built in October.
 To build these cars, Chargers R/T’s were pulled from the 1969 ongoing Charger assembly line at Hamtramck, Michigan and sent to nearby Creative Industries Inc for the modifications to be performed.
 Total production numbers are in disagreement with 564 a number Galen Govier claims, 548 reported to NASCAR but only 392 actually invoiced to Chrysler by Creative Industries, matching a letter from Chrysler in 1972 to an enthusiast also saying 392.

-Sold new out of Massey Dodge in Jacksonville, Florida, and then resold as a used car by Massey a year later, this car spent its early life in the greater Charlotte, NC area including time as a utility vehicle for a NASCAR team sponsor.
+Sold new out of Massey Dodge in Jacksonville, Florida, and then resold as a used car by Massey a year later, this car spent its early life in the Winston-Salem area primarily as a utility vehicle for a NASCAR team sponsor (J.C.Parker Dodge).
 At some point while in Carolina it was cloned as a Dodge Daytona using a Mopar surplus metal nose and wing.
 After changing hands a few times the car eventually began a rotisserie restoration at StripMasters in Florida taking it back to its original Charger 500 form, this was completed in 2011.
 The Charger has less than 13K original miles and is fairly true to original “as built” condition, given a couple of performance tweaks such as a Mopar Performance camshaft and modern conveniences such as radial tires and more powerful starter.
 All sheet metal panels are original with the exception of the fenders and hood which had to be replaced to convert it back to the Charger configuration.
 The car came with very detailed photos of the body work and restoration by StripMasters.

 Each letter or number in a Mopar VIN code means something.
 For a Charger R/T, the VIN Code prefix is XS29 where the X stands for Charger and the S for “Special” (as in R/T).
 When the Charger 500’s were set up to be built, an XX29 VIN prefix was created for them with the second X designating “Fast Back” such as the 500 had and the Daytona eventually would as well.
 However in the rush to get going, about 50 cars built at the start of production had an XX prefix in the VIN code as per plan but their fender tags were still marked XS.
 This is one of those cars with an XX VIN code and an XS fender tag.